readdeo91/ore-excavator-tunnel-mining-turtle/README.md

 ### Known issues
 - Unloading the inventory is stuck when there is an empty slot
 - When waiting for an inventory to drop items, only checking the front or above block.
 It needs to be changed for alternate checking while waiting.
+- When the turtle is coming back, it destroys chests if it was placed in it's path